LucasPouw/darksirenpop/README.md

 The top layer is the group called `mock`, which is analogous to the approximant group in real GW data.
 This group contains the dataset `posterior_samples`, which is an `astopy.table.Table` object with columns such as `ra`, `dec` and `rlum`.

-### Calculating sky areas
+### Calculating skymaps
-The confidence sky areas are needed.
-Currently, I only know how to do this by first calling `ligo-skymap-from-samples` and then `ligo-skymap-stats`.
-I made a wrapper for these functions called `make_skymaps.sh`.
+The confidence sky areas are needed as well as the pixelated sky probabilities.
+This is easiest by making mock skymaps using `ligo-skymap-from-samples` from `ligo.skymap`.
+I made a wrapper for this function called `make_skymaps.sh`.
+This allows automatic generations of skymaps from all posterior sample files in a directory.

+Arguments:
+`--indir`
+`--outdir`
+`--jobs`
+`--skip`

 For example,